radiantearth/stac-spec/extensions/README.md

 with existing extensions as well as possible and may even re-use fields and their definitions until they may get split into a new extension that combines commonly used fields across multiple extensions.
 Best practices for extension proposals are still emerging in this section.

+### General Conventions

+Creating a new extension involves defining a set of logically grouped fields, and specifying what the allowed values for those fields are.
+This should be done in the extension text and in JSON Schema, to provide validation.
+While one can theoretically add fields anywhere in JSON there are some conventions as to where to add them in STAC objects.

+1. Additional attributes relating to an [Item](../item-spec/item-spec.md) should be added into the Item Properties object, rather than directly in the Item object.
+2. In general, additional attributes that apply to an Item Asset should also be allowed in Item Properties and vice-versa.
+   For example, the `eo:bands` attribute may be used in Item Properties to describe the aggregation of all bands available in the Item Asset objects contained in the Item, but may also be used in an individual Item Asset to describe only the bands available in that asset.
+3. Additional attributes relating to a [Catalog](../catalog-spec/catalog-spec.md) or [Collection](../collection-spec/collection-spec.md) should be added to the root of the object.

 ### Proposing new extensions